Ibrahim Iskandar I

-Sultan Ibrahim Iskandhar Sri kularanmeeba Kathiri Bavana Mahaa Radun (born c.
-1630 - d.
-1687) was the sultan of Maldives from 1648 to 1687.
+Sultan Ibrahim Iskandhar Siri kularanmeeba Kathiri Bavana Mahaa Radun (c.
+1630 – 1687) was the sultan of Maldives from 1648 to 1687.
 He was the son of HH Sultan Muhammad Imaduddin I and Kabaa Aisha.
 Iskandar ascended to the throne of Maldives at age 18, after the death of his father.
 During his reign, he rebuilt the Malé Hukuru Miskiy in Malé and began educating his people by teaching the Qur'an.
 Iskandar died in 1687 after ruling nearly for 40 years.
 He was succeeded by his son Kuda Muhammad under the regency of his consort Mariyam Kaba'afa'anu Rani Kilege.

 Letters to the Mughal Empire

 The Sultan of the Maldives Ibrahim Iskandar I, was alarmed by the trading activities of the English East India Company and the Dutch East India Company in the Indian Ocean and by their growing interest in cowries and caires (coconut fibre).
 In the year 1660, Iskandar requested the assistance of the Mughal Faujdar of Balasore, and even wrote a letter persuading the Mughal Emperor Aurangzeb to prohibit the English East India Company and the Dutch East India Company to sail on profitable routes by the Indian coasts.
 The Maldives however was not directly subjected to the rule of the Mughal Empire.